 By the way, these tools are mostly free.
 And while they're not exactly what you might normally call kid stuff, kids are already using them to hack into government offices.
 If a bored kid would like to hack into your FTP server, he can do so with relative ease.

 I'm no kid.
-But if I were one, this is how I would hack into yours.
+But if I were one, brute forcing is how I would hack into your FTP server.

 1. Scan your network

-The first thing I would do is use a security scanner like nmap to discover what hosts you may have on your network and what open ports/services those hosts might in turn have.
+The first thing I would do is use a security scanner like nmap to discover what hostnames you might have on your network and what open ports/services those hosts might in turn have.
+Default ports are usually a good place to start guessing.
 Let's assume I know that your network is identified as 10.0.0.0.
-After scanning, I discover that a host or server in your network identified as 10.0.0.4 has an open FTP port (21).
+After scanning, I discovered that a host or server in your network identified as 10.0.0.4 has an open FTP port (21).

 If nmap tells me a port is open, that means it's hackable.